snamstorm/Django_Setup/README.md

-# Setting up Django Project in PyCharm
+# Setting up a Django Project in PyCharm

 * In the terminal, <code>mkvirtualenv PROJECT_NAME</code>
 * In the virtualenv, <code>pip install django</code>